 Branching is very helpful if the customer satisfaction survey covers multiple products and markets.
 By creating sections in the survey dedicated to specific products and target markets you can design a survey flow that presents only relevant questions to the survey participants.

-Keep the questions simple – Difficult to understand questions take longer to answer, might create confusion, and cause participants to exit the survey.
+Keep the questions simple – Obviously, hard-to-understand questions take longer to answer, create confusion, and cause participants to exit the survey.

 Phrase the questions in a neutral way – Do not lead the participants towards a more positive (or negative) response.
 You don’t want your personal bias about a topic to influence them.